Daily readings

 26And he became abominable, insomuch that he followed the idols which the Amorrhites had made, whom the Lord destroyed before the face of the children of Israel.

-27And when Achab had heard these words, he rent his clothes, and put haircloth upon his flesh, and fasted and slept in sackcloth, and walked with his head cast down.
+27And when Achab had heard these words, he rent his garments, and put haircloth upon his flesh, and fasted and slept in sackcloth, and walked with his head cast down.

 28And the word of the Lord came to Elias the Thesbite, saying: